jduchateau/GRAPE/docs/start.md

 In the Logical View, right-click on your model and select **New | Turtle | TurtleDoc**.

 !!!
 INFO
-    If Turtle isn't available, import it in the model by pressing ++ctrl+l++ and search for Turtle.
+    If Turtle is not available, import it in the model by pressing ++ctrl+l++ and search for Turtle.

 ![Screenshot of an empty Turtle Document](assets/images/new_turtle_doc.png#only-light)
 ![Screenshot of an empty Turtle Document](assets/images/new_turtle_doc_dark.png#only-dark)